shipyardapp/Shipyard-Documentation/docs/blueprint-library/azure-blob-storage/azure-blob-storage-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Azure Blob Storage to work with Shipyard's low-code Azure Blob Storage templates.
 keywords:
   - azure blob storage
   - blueprint
   - template
   - authorization
 ---

-# Azure Blob Storage Authorization
+#  Authorization

 In order to get started with the Azure Blueprints, an access key connection string tied to the Azure Blob Storage you want to access is required.

 ## Access Key Connection String